Hindmarsh Island: The Hindmarsh Island Bridge

-March 4, 2001 saw the official opening of the Hindmarsh Island Bridge linking the island to Goolwa.
+The Hindmarsh Island Bridge linking the island to Goolwa was officially opened on 4 March 2001.
 The bridge became a focus of national controversy when a group of local Indigenous people (the Ngarrindjeri) and some landowners objected to its construction.
-It was alleged that the Ngarrindjeri objectors fabricated the cultural significance of the island (the Secret Women's Business) in order to help fight the development.

-A later Royal Commission decided that the Secret Women's Business was made up.
-Construction was blocked by the Keating Government but given the go-ahead by the Howard Government in 1996.
+It was alleged that the Ngarrindjeri objectors fabricated the cultural significance of the island (the "Secret Women's Business") in order to help fight the development.
+A later Royal Commission decided that the "Secret Women's Business" was made up.
+Construction was blocked by the Keating government but given the go-ahead by the Howard government in 1996.

 In 2001 a Federal Court Judge, Mr Justice John von Doussa, found in Chapman v Luminis Pty Ltd (No 5) that "the evidence received by the Court on this topic is significantly different to that which was before the Royal Commission.
-Upon the evidence before this Court I am not satisfied that the restricted women's knowledge was fabricated or that it was not part of genuine Aboriginal tradition."
+Upon the evidence before this Court I am not satisfied that the restricted women's knowledge was fabricated or that it was not part of genuine Aboriginal tradition".
 Justice von Doussa found that the nine Ngarrindjeri women who testified about their beliefs were "credible witnesses who genuinely hold the beliefs and recollections expressed by them".